PrivTrace/PrivTrace/AUDIT_LOGGING.md

-# Audit Logging System Implementation
+# PrivTrace

 ## Overview

-A comprehensive audit logging system has been implemented for the DSR Management SaaS application to track all significant user actions, system events, and data changes for compliance, security, and troubleshooting purposes.
+A comprehensive audit logging system has been implemented for the PrivTrace SaaS application to track all significant user actions, system events, and data changes for compliance, security, and troubleshooting purposes.

 ## Features Implemented